Every professional displayed on Counselling Directory has been independently

 I recognise that choosing a counsellor isn’t easy and maybe you have previous therapy experiences that are steering you, or maybe this is the first time, the first step you are taking to find a therapist, the first time thinking about what you would want in a counsellor.
-Connecting with what you need and want, as you take this step, at this time, is not necessarily easy either.
-If I am the first or if I am in a line of counsellors that you have contacted, please take hope that you are moving towards meeting those needs and keep going in your search.
+Connecting with what you need and want, as you take this step, is not necessarily easy either.
+If I am the first or if I am in a line of counsellors that you have contacted, please take hope that you are moving towards meeting your needs and keep going in your search.
 I offer a space for you to share and think about your needs, to think together about what felt helpful and unhelpful from any previous experiences of therapy, or from what you know about counselling.
 This may help you in finding meaningful connection and the right support for you now.

 Please contact me by email RBurrows@protonmail.com or text 07927 016754 to arrange for a telephone call that will help us decide if we might be a good fit.